 The results of this wind testing were published on the internet, mainly to help people decide which wheels to buy.
 There was a general perception amongst my colleagues that testing of any aero bike component was subject to bias in favour of a particular brand so as an impartial body with a wind tunnel this removed that bias.

-What happened after this is what I can best describe as a violent welcome to the shady world of Bike marketing.
+What happened after this is what I can best describe as an abrupt introduction to the shady world of Bike marketing.
 Instantly, people were questioning the validity of the study and the methods that were used.
 They were quite entitled to do this so some increased data was provided.
 At this point, I was starting to think something ropey was going on because the data that was being asked for was being heavily skewed in a particular direction and a number of users wanted data in a format that is not how Aerospace Engineers represent data, it’s how bike marketing departments represent data.
 There were also accusations that the data was made up – reasoning for publicity – these accusations mainly came from people associated with poorly performing wheels.